ethereumproject/social-fork-analysis/README.md

 // Now you can install the database using the instructions below
 ````

 #### Toolkit: Scraping & Storage
-If we all agree to use the same set of easy to use tools early on, later we will be able to easily combine our scraping efforts.
+I'm going to be using Ruby for this project, but everyone is welcome to use whatever tools they like.
+I recommend using easier, higher level programming languages so this project is easy to contribute to.
+Long as everyone uses the same database, LevelD it will make combining our datasets together easier later.

 **Scraping tools**
 It is recommended that you use either Ruby mechanize or a ready-only API client (use Github search, example `reddit read only api`).
 Once you decide on which to use, you can install the gem (the term used for libraries) and setup the database and start scripting.